-Sara Richards joins the team for a limited time as a project manager.
+Sara Richards is an assistant project manager on the team.
 She started her career at NPR in 2007 at the Arts Desk and worked in the Programming Department for the following 7 years.
 She most recently worked at KUOW in Seattle as a social media and acquisitions producer and at C-SPAN in Washington, D.C., as a politics producer.
 In 2010, she completed a radio reporting fellowship in Duesseldorf, Germany through the Landesanstalt fuer Medien NRW.
 Originally from Tennessee, Sara studied at Mount Holyoke College in western Massachusetts and lived in Germany before settling down in D.C.

 Keith Woods leads the team as VP of Newsroom Training & Diversity.
 Since 2010, he has led the network’s diversity efforts and has worked with journalists at more than 30 member stations.
 He also subbed in briefly as Senior Supervising Editor of the Code Switch unit.
 Before NPR, Keith trained journalists in writing, editing and diversity at the Poynter Institute, where he spent 15 years, five as faculty dean.
 He was a sportswriter, news reporter, City Editor and editorial writer in 16 years at the New Orleans Times-Picayune.
 Keith has chaired two Pulitzer Prize juries and is co-editor of the 2006 textbook The Authentic Voice: The Best Reporting on Race & Ethnicity.